Krakow is one of the best and most affordable weekend getaways in Europe. The city is compact so you can cover most of the highlights in just 2 days.

 Quick tips for visiting Krakow

 - Currency: Despite being in the EU, Poland uses złoty, abbreviated as PLN and symbolized by zł.
-One złoty is subdivided into 100 groszy and at the moment, 1 Euro is approx. 4,29 zł.
+One złoty is divided into 100 groszy and at the moment, 1 Euro is approx. 4,29 zł.

-- Cash: You don’t need cash, credit cards are widely accepted, but I like to withdraw around 200zł at the airport to pay for snacks or souvenirs on the streets or at the markets.
+- Cash: You don’t need cash, credit cards are widely accepted, but I like to withdraw around 200zł at the airport to pay for taxis, snacks or souvenirs on the streets or at the markets.

 - Tipping: In Poland, tipping is not a must but I often tip around 10% in restaurants if the service is good and for taxis, rounding up the fare is generally appreciated.